Revision Date August 16, 2018

 - to identify, as between you and us, who has responsibility for providing for the security of various system resources, data and services used in the program for which you will be using Aeris Services, including any resources you use to provide Customer Services,

 - to specify the minimum requirements applicable to us for those data and resources that are our responsibility,

 - to specify a framework for handling any security vulnerabilities or actual or threatened security incidents;

-- to agree on the respective rights of each of us to own or use any data.
+- to agree on the respective rights of each of us to own or use any data; and

 The obligations in this Addendum 1 are in addition to any obligations we each may have under a Services Agreement or the Terms.

 In this Addendum 1, the capitalized terms listed below will have the meanings given to them.
-Any other capitalized terms used herein will have the meanings ascribed to them in the Terms or in the applicable Services Agreement.
+Any other capitalized terms used herein but not defined below will have the meanings ascribed to them in the Terms or in the applicable Services Agreement.
 The singular will include the plural and vice-versa where the context so requires.

 Applicable Data Laws means the laws of a Territory or otherwise applicable to your Data relating to data protection, privacy and security, data transfer or trans-border data flow, data breach or data processing, including all directives, laws, regulations, as well as rulings, regulatory guidance and other binding restrictions of or by any judicial or administrative body in a Territory.

 Consent means the consent and agreement of an individual data subject to the collection and Processing of Personal Data about the data subject where such consent and agreement are freely given, specific, informed and unambiguous as those terms are generally understood under the framework of the GDPR.